mstill3/spark-for-dummies/Everything.md

 - Apache Spark (not Spark Streaming) is a framework to process batch data using a generalized version of the map-reduce algorithm.
 A good example for Apache Spark is a calculation of some metrics of stored data to get a better insight of your data.
 The data gets loaded and processed on demand.
 - Apache Spark Streaming is able to perform similar actions and functions on near real-time small batches of data the same way you would do it if the data would be already stored.
 - I believe that as of Spark 1.6 Spark no longer uses Akka - Akka was replaced by Netty.
 Regardless, Spark used Akka only for communicating between nodes, not processing

-### Others
-- Reduce by key bottleneck
-- Doesn’t scale Horizontally?
-Stand alone, local, mesos, yarn
-- When triggered accumulators
-- How to change value of an rdd